yoyicue/2simply/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Simply Piano for inspiring this project
 - The MusicXML community for maintaining the open standard
 - music21 library for MusicXML parsing capabilities